-- Increase total room night bookings over 2019-2020 results, with focus on key market segments: weekends, summer and holiday business; continued focus on local and regional meeting planners as requested by the hotel community and markets impacted by the Toyota Music Factory development. - ↘ With less funds in BizDIP, we will need to highlight other complimentary services that the Irving CVB can offer to assist hotels in booking business.
-BizDIP approvals will be limited to only groups that occur during need periods for Irving. - Subscription School School - ↘ Work closely with all Irving hotel sales teams on coordinated sales efforts.
-Review business lost or cancelled due to Covid19 and target rebooking as soon as possible. - Solution Continue to build and enhance relationships with meeting resource companies, with emphasis on HelmsBriscoe, ConferenceDirect, Experient and Premier Global. - Subject System Syst - Continue to work with the City of Irving Economic Development Strategic Plan, targeting trade meetings, conventions and events of desired clusters as well as utilizing our partnerships with the Irving-Las Colinas Chamber of Commerce, TIF, DART and DCURD to generate new and incremental business opportunities for Irving. - Continue one-on-one relationship building initiative with Irving/Las Colinas hotels as well as continuing to host quarterly or semi-annual Destination Forum events (formerly Meet the Bureau) to engage and educate hospitality partners.
+- ullipular Increase total room night bookings over 2019-2020 results, with focus on key market segments: weekends, summer and holiday business; continued focus on local and regional meeting planners as requested by the hotel community and markets impacted by the Toyota Music Factory development. - with less funds in BizDIP, we will need to highlight other complimentary services that the Irving CVB can offer to assist hotels in booking business.
+BizDIP approvals will be limited to only groups that occur during need periods for Irving. - Capitalize on Global Biorisk Advisory Council Certification (GBAC) and ASM Global VenueShield as key selling benefits. - Work closely with all Irving hotel sales teams on coordinated sales efforts.
+Review business lost or cancelled due to Covid19 and target rebooking as soon as possible. - Sontinue to build and enhance relationships with meeting resource companies, with emphasis on HelmsBriscoe, ConferenceDirect, Experient and Premier Global. - utilize Texas Events Trust Fund for sporting and other eligible events that generate weekend room nights as well as partnering with Drive Nation venue on events, as well as utilizing the venue for Irving CVB-initiated sporting events. - Continue to work with the City of Irving Economic Development Strategic Plan, targeting trade meetings, conventions and events of desired clusters as well as utilizing our partnerships with the Irving-Las Colinas Chamber of Commerce, TIF, DART and DCURD to generate new and incremental business opportunities for Irving. - Sontinue one-on-one relationship building initiative with Irving/Las Colinas hotels as well as continuing to host quarterly or semi-annual Destination Forum events (formerly Meet the Bureau) to engage and educate hospitality partners.